glass-dev/glass/CONTRIBUTING.md

 ## Releases

-To release a new version of _GLASS_, there should be a commit titled `REL: glass yyyy.mm` that includes the following changes:
+To release a new version of _GLASS_, there should be a commit that includes the following changes:

-- The changelog trailers since the last release are parsed into the [changelog](CHANGELOG.md) under a section titled `[yyyy.mm]  (DD Mon YYYY)`.
+- The changes since the last release are added to the [changelog](CHANGELOG.md) under a section titled `[yyyy.mm] (DD Mon YYYY)`.
 A new link to the changeset is added at the bottom of the file.
 - The [release notes](docs/manual/releases.rst) are updated with the new version.
 The release notes should translate the changelog entries into prose that can be understood by non-developer users of the code.
 If there are